 Fair Trading has defined the maximum allowable fees regarding property management fees, but the numbers could vary, depending on what was specified in the agreement.
-Letting fees are usually deducted from the first rental payment and is payable to the property manager once the rental contract is signed.
+Letting fees are usually deducted from the first rental payment and are payable to the property manager once the rental contract is signed.

 A lease renewal fee may be charged by the property management if the current tenants agree to a lease renewal.
 This fee covers the costs associated with processing the lease papers.
-These fees can be deducted as either a percentage of the tenant's weekly rent, or as a one-time, fixed fee.
+These fees can be deducted as either a percentage of the tenant's weekly rent or as a one-time, fixed fee.

 Property management agencies in and around Noosa may charge a nominal fee called "Administration fees" that you see every month on your statement.
-This fee covers costs associated with postage, phone calls and trust accounts.
+This fee covers costs associated with postage, phone calls, and trust accounts.